snacksncode/advent-of-code-2022/README.md

-# My solutions to Advent of Code 2022 🎄
+# My solutions to Advent of Code 2022 🎄 in TypeScript

-## Solutions written in TypeScript